-- 3.1 The College seeks to maintain Qualified Privilege for Peer Review Groups under the relevant legislation in Australia and New Zealand.
-This privilege is time limited and at the discretion of the Minister or Government Officer with the delegated authority. - 3.2 In New Zealand Peer Review Groups are considered a protected quality assurance activity under the Health Practitioners Competence Assurance Act 2003 which ensures Qualified Privilege for confidential peer discussions. - 3.3 In Australia Peer Review Groups are covered by the Commonwealth Qualified Privilege Scheme under the Health Insurance Act 1973.
-Fellows are encouraged to clarify what arrangements exist for Privilege in their respective jurisdictions. - 3.4 Members should ensure that local jurisdictional requirements, where they exist, are met. - 3.5 Qualified Privilege prevents disclosure of the discussion within the protected activity outside of the Peer Review Group, where that discussion identifies individuals.
+3.1 The RANZCP seeks to maintain Qualified Privilege for Peer Review Groups under the relevant legislation in Australia and New Zealand.
+This privilege is time limited and at the discretion of the Minister or Government Officer with the delegated authority.

+- 3.2 In New Zealand Peer Review Groups are considered a protected quality assurance activity under the Health Practitioners Competence Assurance Act 2003 which ensures Qualified Privilege for confidential peer discussions. - 3.3 In Australia Peer Review Groups are covered by the Commonwealth Qualified Privilege Scheme under the Health Insurance Act 1973.
+Fellows are encouraged to clarify what arrangements exist for Privilege in their respective jurisdictions. - 3.4 Members should ensure that local jurisdictional requirements, where they exist and are relevant in relation to protected activities, are met. - 3.5 Qualified Privilege prevents disclosure of the discussion that occurs within the protected activity, outside of the Peer Review Group, where that discussion identifies individuals.